7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 }
 ```

-This small implementation is useful for verification.
-Both automated tests as well as functional
+This small implementation is useful for verification in both automated tests as well as functional
 prototypes.

-For a real system we'd have a production implementation.
-Such as an implementation
+For a real system we'd build a production implementation like the following.
+Such an implementation
-that performs an HTTP requests to a REST service.
-We'll introduce a production service, but the
+would perform an HTTP request to a REST service.
+We'll introduce a production service, but this
-actual query will be unimplemented.
+actual query will be unimplemented for our demonstration:

 ```scala mdoc:to-string
 "fakepackage app": Unit